 NPS can be a key planning metric for customer success leaders – Three things that are great about NPS results is they are easy to interpret, easy to measure, and they can change over time.
 With this said, it’s important for a customer success team to leverage this data for developing future plans.
 If your overall NPS score is low, it may be time to be aggressive to raise it in the short-term by focusing on projects that will have a more immediate impact.
 If the score is already great, understand what you’re doing right and ensure you can maintain the high bar you’ve set with customers.

 To summarize, the relationship between customer success and the Net Promoter Score (NPS) continues to evolve.
 Because NPS customer success scores can (and do) change, the metric is a great way to benchmark yourself on both a customer level and on a grander scale with your entire business efforts.
+It's one of the key customer success metrics to monitor.

 NPS as a whole continues to increase in popularity and credibility, so if you haven’t already, make sure you get started with the tracking process sooner than later.
 Start with a small sample of customers and expand from there into a rolling program where scores from every customer arrive on a recurring basis (quarterly, bi-annual, or annual).
 From here, you’ll have a valuable information point to truly drive customer success decisions and see your business prosper in the future!